 - Broader Range Of Content To Learn

 - Higher Grades In Exams

 The main advantage of a private tutor is that they can tailor their teaching specifically to your needs.
 As an A-Level student I remember spending hours of lesson time unnecessarily revising things I already knew or learning obscure vocabularies.
 This meant that my A-Level lessons quickly became dull and I lost motivation for learning French.
-My tutor could identify the skills I actually found difficult and direct me towards the resources that would target that weakness.
+My French tutor helped me improve at identifying my language weaknesses, and I developed a habit of noting down my mistakes for future discussions and corrections.
 So, instead of spending hours trawling through grammar and vocabulary I already knew, I was able to make quick progress by doing only a couple of exercises a day

 This efficiency not only had an impact on my tutoring sessions but helped to change the way I worked and revised independently.
 I became better at identifying weaknesses in my French and learnt to note down my mistakes to come back to later with my teacher.
 Private tutors provide better attention and consideration.
 Which otherwise can’t be replicated with your teacher in a class setting.